Hiswe/hiswe.github.io/source/_drafts/05-html-basic-part-2.md

 What is very important to understand, is that the browser need to know where to start and where to stop.
 So *if we mess with the order of starting and closing tags* it can *lead to some problems:*

 Your browser is an amazing thing.
-He will try to fix it for you, but maybe not in the way you intended
+He will try to fix it for you, but maybe not in the way you intended.

 #### So this HTML code is bad: